 /wp-content/plugins/directory and unzip it, or simply upload the zip file within your wordpress installation.

 ਵਰਡਪ੍ਰੈਸ ‘ਚ ਵਾਧੇ ਨੂੰ ਕਿਰਿਆਸ਼ੀਲ ਕਰਨ ਲਈ ਸੂਚੀ ‘ਚੋਂ ‘ਵਾਧੇ’ ਚੁਣ ਕੇ ਕਰੋ।

 If you want login/logout redirections, go to Settings > Login With Ajax in the admin area and fill out the form.

-Add the login with ajax widget to your sidebar, [lwa] on your pages, or use login_with_ajax() in your template.
+Add the login with ajax widget to your sidebar, add a Gutenberg block or [lwa] on your pages, or use login_with_ajax() in your template.

 ਅਕਸਰ ਪੁੱਛੇ ਜਾਂਦੇ ਸਵਾਲ

 Login With AJAX is fully translated in over 20 languages, partially translated in many more!
 Our translations are maintained by volunteers, you can also contribute to these translations.

 To view translated languages avaialble or to contribute translations in your language, visit the WordPress translation portal.
 Any translated languages over 90% will be automatically installed with the plugin, for other languages not fully translated, see below:

 If not, you can also manually install this, we’ll use Russian as an example: